jquense/react-widgets/README.md

 `npm install react-widgets`

-### Building local docs

-The docs are a simple React app hosted on gh-pages, you build and run locally with the command `npm run docs` and open up `http://localhost:8080/docs/index.htm#/`

-### Contributing

-Patches welcome!
-Please try to match the style of the repo (comma first, 2 spaces, etc), squash large pull requests (a few commits is fine), and provide tests if relevant.
-It is also a good idea to open an issue and start a conversation before implementing new features or widgets.
+### Local development and contributing

+React widgets, uses a "monorepo" organization style for managing multiple npm packages in a single git repo.
+This is done through a [Yarn](https://yarnpkg.com/en/) feature called workspaces.
+To get everything setup and dependencies installed:

+- make sure you have the __latest__ version of yarn installed
+- run `yarn run bootstrap` in the repo root directory

+#### Running the doc site locally

+ - Follow the steps above
+ - switch to the `www` directory and run `yarn`
+ - `yarn run develop` to start the site

+#### Running the storybook examples
+  - follow the general install instructions
+  - run `yarn start-dev`

 ### Old Browser Support

-The goal is to support IE8+, but currently it is difficult for me to test a wide variety of browsers so there is no guarantee it will work (patches welcome!).
+The goal is to support IE9+, but it is difficult for me to test a wide variety of browsers so there is no guarantee it will work (patches welcome!).

 [npm-image]: https://img.shields.io/npm/v/react-widgets.svg?style=flat-square
 [npm-url]: https://npmjs.org/package/react-widgets